Account Management: Identifying suspicious activity

 3. Detailed information about the where the email originated will appear.
 The information provided will include the senders Originating IP address, Return Path, Authentication Results and, most importantly, you will see the real return address, which can usually be found under Reply To or Mailed By.

 Once you have identified the sender of the offending mass email or scam, you should report the incident.
-For information, please read our online help article AOL Mail: Spam and Privacy.
+For information, please read our online help article Manage spam and privacy in AOL Mail.